Skip to main content

 Overview

-In this assignment, you will develop an oracle to test (possibly broken) solutions to the Stable Matching Problem.
+In this assignment, you will develop an oracle to test (possibly broken) solutions to a matching problem inspired by Stable Matching.
 This assignment is different in that:

 • Your purpose is not to solve the problem, but to test whether a solution given to you is correct.
 That is, all code you write will be tests and supporting code for tests.